-Like many 3D action adventure games on the original PlayStation, Oni’s control scheme is dishearteningly broken.
-Everything about the game’s controls from aiming weapons to moving around to traversing platforms to hand-to-hand combat makes the games that evermore dismal and unsatisfying to play.
-Although Bungie would later be known among the gaming company for developing some of the best first person shooters of all time, I guess 3D action adventure games are not their strong point.
+Like many 3D action-adventure games on the original PlayStation, Oni’s control scheme is dishearteningly broken.
+Everything about the game’s controls from aiming weapons to moving around to traversing platforms to hand-to-hand combat makes the games ever more dismal and unsatisfying to play.
+Although Bungie would later be known among the gaming company for developing some of the best first-person shooters of all time, I guess 3D action-adventure games are not their strong point.

 Lifespan – 4/10

 To soldier through the game’s main story campaign will take roughly about 5 hours, but in all honesty, I think player interest will be outlasted by its lifespan.
 I don’t believe there’s enough to do or see in the game that would make people want to play it for any extended amount of time.